Oxybutynin Chloride (ox-i-bu-BUE-ti-nin KLOR-ide)

 - Blurred vision, dry eyes, or eyes sensitive to light.

-- Constipation, diarrhea, heartburn, or abdominal (belly) pain.
+- Constipation, diarrhea, nausea or vomiting, heartburn, or stomach pain or upset.